 Ann Li

-is a multidisciplinary interaction designer exploring experiential narratives and creative tech
+is a multidisciplinary designer and researcher crafting creative research-driven experiences across platforms

 Best viewed on desktop